-Historian/filmmaker Claire Andrade-Watkins, PhD, a second generation Cape Verdean American, is an interdisciplinary scholar of African and African American history with a focus on Cape Verdean American history, Post-colonial French and Portuguese-speaking African cinema, cinemas of the Africana diaspora, and Black American film/filmmakers.
-She is the founding Director of the Fox Point Cape Verdean Project, a community-based research initiative created in 2007, and President of SPIA Media Productions, Inc., a production and distribution company founded in 1998 specializing in media from the Africana Diaspora.
-Dr. Andrade-Watkins is the first academic tenure track professor of color in the college, and the first Full Professor of color in Visual and Media Arts before migrating to the Institute for Liberal Arts & Interdisciplinary Studies.
+Historian/filmmaker Claire Andrade-Watkins, Ph.D., a second-generation Cape Verdean American, is an interdisciplinary scholar of African and African American history with a focus on Cape Verdean American history, Post-colonial French and Portuguese-speaking African cinema, cinemas of the Africana diaspora, and Black American film/filmmakers.
+She is the founding Director and Vice-President of the Tockwotton Fox Point Cape Verdean Heritage Place Project Inc., a community-based research initiative created in 2007, and President of SPIA Media Productions, Inc., a production and distribution company founded in 1998 specializing in media from the Africana Diaspora.
+Dr. Andrade-Watkins is the first academic tenure-track professor of color in the college, and the first Full Professor of color in Visual and Media Arts before migrating to the Institute for Liberal Arts & Interdisciplinary Studies.

 Academic awards include: 1995–1996 Fulbright Scholar in Cape Verde, and a 1997 American Philosophical Society grant.
 She has published in Society for Visual Anthropology, Research in African Literature, The Independent Film and Video Monthly, American Historical Review, and CinémAction.
 Chronological and concurrent academic appointments at Brown University include: Africana Studies, Visiting Scholar, 2019–2021; Center for the Study of Slavery and Justice, Visiting Scholar, 2015–2017; Swearer Center, Distinguished Community Practitioner & Senior Fellow, Fall 2017; Swearer Center for Public Service, Fellow, 2008–2015; and Center for the Study of Race and Ethnicity, Visiting Scholar, 2007–2014.

-Current digital archival projects in the emerging field of digital humanities include OUR RHODE, a beta digital mapping/chronological timeline that reconstitutes the history of Rhode Island's first Cape Verdean neighborhood in the Fox Point waterfront area of Providence.
+Current digital archival projects in the emerging field of digital humanities include OUR RHODE, a beta digital mapping/chronological timeline that reconstitutes the history of Rhode Island's first Cape Verdean neighborhood in the Fox Point waterfront area of Providence, Rhode Island.

 Education